wbcmedia/wbcmedia.github.io/draft.md

 **_Mrs Buttermuffin_** : Do you think his Lordship was going a bit funny?

 **_Lord Naff_** : A bit funny!
-How dare you Mrs B. Oh, you can't hear me, I'm dead, what a nuisance.
+How dare you Mrs B. Oh, you can't hear me, I'm dead.
+What a nuisance.
 But that wasn't MY will.
 I don't understand what's happening.

 - Ella appears and starts pointing at the cake

-**_Lord Naff_** : This is no time for cake child, there has been some kind of legal mix-up, and I need to get to the bottom of it.
+**_Lord Naff_** : This is no time for cake child.
+There has been some kind of legal mix-up, and I need to get to the bottom of it.

 **_Ella_** : The man... the cake... paper...